openscholar/pinserver/README.md

 based PGP, OpenPGP or GPG standard.
 This module handles low-level details of Harvard PIN for Drupal integration.

-The module was developed for the [OpenScholar](http://openscholar.harvard.edu) Drupal profile (distribution).
-However, the module does not depend on OpenScholar or any non-core module, and can be used in any Drupal 7 site.
+The module was developed for and it's part of [OpenScholar](http://openscholar.harvard.edu) distribution but does not depend on OpenScholar and can be used in any Drupal installation.

-Some possible applications for this module are:

-* Protected content; restrict certain nodes to only allow Harvard PIN access
-* Harvard PIN user authentication; only allow users to log in with Harvard PIN.

 ## Install